MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 * Only POST and GET HTTP methods are supported.
 * The operation can't have a required Header or Cookie parameters without default values.
 * A command must have exactly one parameter.
-* Ensure that there are no remote references in the OpenAPI spec file.
+* Ensure that there are no remote references in the OpenAPI Description document.
 * A required parameter with default value is considered optional.

 </details>